gsm1011/hadoop.admin/manuscript/chapter7.md

 Data skew is a big problem for a Hadoop cluster.
-We know that when the JobTracker assigns tasks to TaskTrackers, it follows the general rule of being ’data local’, which means the map tasks will be assigned to those hosts where data blocks reside in.
-If the data block storage distribution is skewed, or in other words, the data blocks locate only on a small percentage of DataNodes, only those nodes with data blocks can follow the ’data local’ rule.
+We know that when the JobTracker assigns tasks to TaskTrackers, it follows the general rule of being 'data local', which means the map tasks will be assigned to those hosts where data blocks reside in.
+If the data block storage distribution is skewed, or in other words, the data blocks locate only on a small percentage of DataNodes, only those nodes with data blocks can follow the 'data local' rule.
 And if JobTracker assigns tasks to other nodes that does not have data hosted locally, the data needs to be transferred from remote machines to the TaskTracker machine.
 The data transfer will cost large amount of network bandwidth, downgrading the